 The IP protocol only enables us to send single data packets between two remote machines.
 However, in reality, we often need more than that: we want a continuous stream of data, which means that the data needs to be chunked on one end and reassembled.
 Responsible for that is the TCP protocol.

-On an established TCP connection, a so-called handshake takes place.
+On an established TCP connection, a handshake takes place.
 Here the two communicating devices agree on a few parameters.
 After creating the connection, both parties can send data packets with a sequence number.
 The sequence number helps with reassembling the data stream on the other side.
 TCP also enables recovering lost packets by sending back acknowledgments to the other side about the received packets.
 If a packet is not acknowledged when the sending party retransmits it, it helps recover a lost connection.

 It is also worth noting that TCP incorporates the concept of ports.
-Ports work similarly to how phone extensions work with phones: each service is listening on a well-known port number (e.g., 80 for HTTP), so hosting multiple services on the same machine is possible.
+Ports work similarly to how phone extensions work with phones: each service is listening on a well-known port number (such as 80 for HTTP), so hosting multiple services on the same machine is possible.

-However, some applications do not require a continuous stream of data but still need specific TCP features, e.g., ports for services.
+However, some applications do not require a continuous stream of data but still need specific TCP features, such as ports for services.
 In this case, the User Datagram Protocol comes in handy, sending single packets with the extended meta-information (ports) to a service.
 UDP is typically used for applications such as Domain Name Resolution (translating domain names into IPs and back) and provides a backbone for VPN applications.